IBE160/beergame/proposal.md

      - Incoming orders
      - Incoming shipments
      - Cost accumulation
-   - **Visibility based on configuration:**
+   - **Visibility based on instructor's configuration:**
      - If visibility enabled: Can see other players' inventory levels in real-time
      - If not: Only see own position
    - **Player presence indicators:**
      - Green dot next to active players
      - Gray dot if player disconnected (AI takes over temporarily)
+     - Instructor can see all players' status in monitoring dashboard
    - **Make Decision:**
-     - Player enters order quantity
+     - Student enters order quantity
      - Clicks "Submit Order"
      - Status changes to "Waiting for other players..."
    - **Week Advancement:**
      - Once all 4 players submit orders, week auto-advances
      - If player inactive for 2 minutes, AI makes decision for them (warning shown)
-   - **Optional in-game features:**
+     - Instructor receives notification if AI takes over
+   - **In-game features (if enabled by instructor):**
+     - Chat window with assigned teammates
-     - Quick chat messages (if enabled): Predefined messages like "Order spike incoming!"
+     - Quick chat messages: Predefined messages like "Order spike incoming!"
-     - Player can see other players' names and roles
+     - Can see teammates' names and roles
+   - **Instructor controls (from monitoring dashboard):**
+     - Can pause game for all students
+     - Can remove inactive student (AI takes over permanently)
+     - Can view real-time game progress

-8. **Game Completion (Multiplayer)**
+7. **Game Completion (Multiplayer)**
-   - After final week, all players see summary dashboard simultaneously
+   - After final week, all students see summary dashboard simultaneously
-   - **Performance Comparison:**
+   - **Performance Comparison (Class Context):**
-     - Side-by-side costs for all 4 players
+     - Side-by-side costs for all 4 students in this game
-     - Individual rankings (1st, 2nd, 3rd, 4th place)
+     - Individual rankings within this game (1st, 2nd, 3rd, 4th place)
-     - Total supply chain cost (sum of all 4 players)
+     - Total supply chain cost (sum of all 4 students)
+     - Class-wide ranking (if instructor configured multiple games)
-   - **AI-Generated Insights** (personalized for each player):
+   - **AI-Generated Insights** (personalized for each student):
      - Individual analysis of decisions
-     - How player's decisions impacted other players
+     - How student's decisions impacted teammates
-     - Contribution to bullwhip effect
+     - Contribution to or mitigation of bullwhip effect
+     - Comparison to class average performance
    - **Supply Chain Performance:**
      - Bullwhip effect visualization showing all 4 positions
      - Analysis of team coordination (or lack thereof)
+     - Educational content explaining supply chain dynamics observed
-   - **Social Features:**
+   - **Download Options:**
-     - Option to send congratulations to other players
-     - "Play Again" button - starts new game with same players
-   - Each player can download their own game report
+     - Download individual game report (PDF)
+     - Download game data (CSV) for further analysis

+8. **Transition to Assessment**
+   - After viewing game summary, student sees notification:
+     - "Your instructor has prepared an assessment based on this game"
+     - "You must complete the assessment to receive credit"
+   - Clicks "Start Assessment" button
+   - Proceeds to Flow 3 (Student Completing Assessment)
+   - Assessment questions are tailored to this specific multiplayer game session
+   - Student's approval status depends on passing the assessment

-**Exit Point**: Player returns to dashboard or starts new multiplayer game
+**Exit Point**: Student completes assessment (Flow 3) and returns to class dashboard

+**Note**: This flow is ONLY available to Tier 3 (Class Students) whose instructors have purchased seats.
+Tier 0 (Free) and Tier 1 (Paid Student) users play single-player games with AI opponents only.

 ---